OGLE-2017-BLG-1186: first application of asteroseismology and Gaussian processes to microlensing: Observations

-OGLE-2017-BLG-1186 was initially selected as a ``secret'' target for the 2017 July 3 target upload to {\it Spitzer} spacecraft (see \citealt{Yee2015ApJ.criteria} for a description of different types of targets).
-It was announced as a {\it Spitzer} target at UT 17:08 on 2017 July 6 prior to the first {\it Spitzer} observation because the event had a giant star source and thus it was recognized as a ``Hollywood'' event with high sensitivity to planets \citep{Hollywood1997}.
-Although it has no significance for the analysis presented in this paper, we note that the event met the ``objective'' criteria for selection on 2017 July 17.
-In total, the {\it Spitzer} observations began on 2017 July 7 and ended on 2017 August 3 with a cadence of approximately 1 observation per 1.3 days; the ``objective'' observations began after HJD' $\sim 7956$.
+OGLE-2017-BLG-1186 was initially selected as a `secret' target for the 2017 July 3 target upload to \emph{Spitzer} spacecraft.\footnote{The \emph{Spitzer} observation is a part of a large program measuring the Galactic distribution of planets in different stellar environments~\citep{Calchi2015ApJ,Zhu2017AJ}.
+Targets for \emph{Spitzer} observations can be selected `objectively' if they meet the specified objective criteria.
+Those events must be observed with a pre-specified cadence.
+Events that do not meet the criteria can still be chosen `subjectively' at any time for any reason, but only data taken (or rather, made public) after this selection date can be used to calculate the planetary sensitivity of the events.
+In addition, events can be selected `secretly' without any announcement and become `subjectively' after the \emph{Spitzer} team makes a public announcement.
+See \citet{Yee2015ApJ.criteria} for a detailed description.} It was announced as a {\it Spitzer} target at UT 17:08 on 2017 July 6 prior to the first {\it Spitzer} observation because the event had a giant star source and thus it was recognized as a `Hollywood' event with high sensitivity to planets \citep{Hollywood1997}.
+Although it has no significance for the analysis presented in this paper, we note that the event met the `objective' criteria for selection on 2017 July 17.
+In total, the {\it Spitzer} observations began on 2017 July 7 and ended on 2017 August 3 with a cadence of approximately 1 observation per 1.3 days; the `objective' observations began after HJD' $\sim 7956$.

 Dense follow-up observations were taken after the {\it Spitzer} alert, with the aim of detecting and characterizing any planetary signatures.
 The follow-up teams include the Las Cumbres Observatory (LCO) global network, the Microlensing Follow-Up Network ($\mu$FUN, \citealt{mufun}), Microlensing Network for the Detection of Small Terrestrial Exoplanets (MiNDSTEp, \citealt{MINDSTEp}) and the University of Tasmania Greenhill Observatory.
 The LCO global network observed this event from its 1.0~m telescopes sited at CTIO, SAAO and SSO, with the SDSS-$i'$ filter.
 The $\mu$FUN team provided observations from the 1.3~m SMARTS telescope at CTIO (CT13) with $V/I/H$-bands \citep{CT13}, the 0.4~m telescope at Auckland Observatory (Auckland) using a number 12 Wratten filter (which is similar to $R$-band), the 0.36~m telescope at Kumeu Observatory (Kumeu) in Auckland, the 0.36~m telescope at Turitea Observatory (Turitea) in the $R$-band, and the 0.36~m telescope at Possum Observatory (Pos) without a filter.
 Pos data were excluded from the analysis because they are flat over their two days of observations, giving no useful constraint on the model.
 The MiNDSTEp team monitored the events using the Danish 1.54~m telescope located at ESO's La Silla observatory in Chile, with a simultaneous two-colour instrument (wide visible and red; See Figure 1 of \citealt{Mind}).
 This event was also observed in the Bessell $I$-band by the 50-inch H127 telescope at the University of Tasmania (TAS)